linode/linode-cli/README.rst

 scripts or you otherwise want them disabled, simply add the ``--suppress-warnings`` flag to prevent them from being emitted.

+Automatic Retry
+"""""""""""""""

+Sometimes the API responds with a error that can be ignored.
+For example a timeout or nginx response that can't be parsed correctly, by default the CLI will retry calls on these errors we've identified.
+If you'd like to disable this behavior for any reason use the ``--no-retry`` flag.

 Shell Completion
 """"""""""""""""